Randomization Inference: Theory and Applications: Approximation and Asymptotic Validity

 where $\mathsf{Make}_k$ and $\mathsf{Miss}_k$ are the sets of indices $j$ in $1,...,n$ such that $X_{i,j-1}=1,\ldots,X_{i,j-k}=1$ and $X_{i,j-1}=0,\ldots,X_{i,j-k}=0$, respectively.
 That is, the statistic $D_{i,k}$ measures the difference between the proportion of makes following $k$ consecutive makes and $k$ consecutive misses.
 GVT compare measurements of $D_{i,k}$ to critical values obtained by viewing $D_{i,k}$ as the test statistic in a two-sample t-test.
 They find that they cannot reject the null hypotheses \eqref{eq: individual null}.
 This finding became widely cited and used as support for economic and behavioral models that incorporate belief in the law of small numbers \citep{thaler2009nudge,barberis2003survey}.

 \cite{miller2018surprised} make two interesting observations, raising doubt in the GVT result.
-First, they observe that, under the null hypothesis (\ref{eq: individual null}), the statistic $D_{i,k}$ is negatively biased.\footnote{This bias is related to the bias in dynamic fixed-effect models documented in \cite{nickell1981biases}.} That is, the expectation of the statistic $D_{i,k}$ is less than zero under the null hypothesis \eqref{eq: individual null}.
+First, they observe that, under the null hypothesis (\ref{eq: individual null}), the statistic $D_{i,k}$ is negatively biased.\footnote{Roughly, conditioning on directly following an observed streak of makes or misses introduces a mechanical bias in the probability of observing a make, that can be large in small samples.
+This bias is related to the bias in dynamic fixed-effect models documented in \cite{nickell1981biases}.
+See Appendix D.1 of \cite{miller2018surprised} for further discussion.} That is, the expectation of the statistic $D_{i,k}$ is less than zero under the null hypothesis \eqref{eq: individual null}.
 Second, they observe that, under the null hypothesis \eqref{eq: individual null}, the distribution of the sequence $X_{i,1}\ldots,X_{i,n}$ is invariant to permutations.
 Consequently, tests with exact finite-sample error control can be constructed by computing the randomization distribution associated with the statistic $D_{i,k}$.
 They argue that the randomization tests reverse the GVT results, i.e, that the negative bias was masking evidence of positive sequential dependence.

 To get a quantitative sense of the factors at play here, Figure \ref{fig: hot-hand} displays histograms of the randomization distribution for the statistic $D_{i,k}$ for two shooters from the GVT experiment, with $k = 3$.
 The observed values of each statistic are displayed with vertical dashed teal lines.
 The means of the randomization distribution are displayed with vertical dotted black lines.
 These means are meaningfully different from zero, and can be treated as estimates of the bias of $D_{i,k}$ under the the null hypothesis (\ref{eq: individual null}).
 The randomization $p$-value \eqref{eq: p value conserv} is given by the total mass of the randomization distribution that exceeds the observed statistics.
 The randomization $p$-values for the two shooters displayed in Figure \ref{fig: hot-hand} are $0.0008$ and $0.375$, respectively.